ViktorNfa/SpikingNeuralNet_FormationControl/README.md

 ### Collision Avoidance Comparison

-Below are visual representations of the effectiveness of collision avoidance strategies in both the classical and SNN-based control systems:
+Below are visual representations of the effectiveness of collision avoidance strategies in both the classical and SNN-based control systems (note that if the graph goes below zero the safety condition has not been fulfilled and a collision is likely to occur):

 - Classical CBF Collision Avoidance: